 To learn more about the Washington Mine and Mill Exhibit, visit the site on your own or with a trained interpreter.
-For more about Breckenridge history, visit the website of the Breckenridge Heritage Alliance for information about other exhibits, museums, guided tours, and hikes.
+For more about Breckenridge history, visit the website of Breckenridge History for information about other exhibits, museums, guided tours, and hikes.

 written by Leigh Girvin with assistance from Rick Hague and Rich Skovlin